objcode/paisley/README.md

 This isn't under heavy maintence by me, I only use a subset of the functionality and wrap the rest away in a non-portable internal library.
 Please fork and make it better.

-For the initial repo, see http://github.com/smcq/paisley.
-David has asked me to make this the official repo since we're actively keeping it up with couchdb version bumps.
+For David's initial repo, see https://launchpad.net/paisley.
+David has asked me to make github the official repo since we're actively keeping it up with couchdb version bumps.